JawadErfani01/JawadErfani01/README.md

 - 🎓 I have a **bachelor's degree** in Computer Science (software engineering).
 Obtained from the Herat University, Afghanistan.

-- 🌱 I’m currently learning NodeJs.
+- 🌱 I’m currently Searching for Remote job.

 - 💻 All **my projects** are available [here](https://github.com/JawadErfani01)